makra89/Quake_AI/README.md

 # Aimbot

 The aimbot is based on:
-- Yolov3-tiny neural net for detection (~30 FPS)
+- Yolov3-tiny-3l neural net for detection (~30 FPS).
+"3l" means that it has three detection heads instead of two
 - OpenCV MedianFlow tracker (~100 FPS)

-It is still an early version of the aimbot with a lot of flaws:
-- No tracker "history" --> jumps around a lot if there are multiple enemies present
-- Small enemies are hard to detect --> try Yolov3 or Yolov3-tiny-3l

 Quake AI comes with a complete framework for capturing training images, annotating the images and training the neural net.
 At the moment it is hard-coded for Quake Live, but with some effort it should be possible to port it to other games.
+The aimbot behavior can be configured using the configuration file, right now it is configured more as an aim assist than an aimbot.

 [![Some aimbot action](https://img.youtube.com/vi/ArPtX1xwGiY/hqdefault.jpg)](https://youtu.be/ArPtX1xwGiY)

-Yolov3-tiny only would not be enough with its ~ 30 FPS.
+Yolov3-tiny-3l only would not be enough with its ~ 30 FPS.
 The MedianFlow tracker helps a lot in-between to yolo detections.
 In the following video i deactivated the mouse movement to show the difference between detection/tracking FPS.